 I love DK’s travel guides because of their design.
 It is aesthetically pleasing and practically very easy to use.
 Want to know about Tiananmen?
 They give you the top 10 things worth checking out while you’re there.

 DK’s Top 10 Beijing also comes in both a print version and electronic version.
-The electronic version is cheaper and easier to use, but the print version has a nice foldout map in the back.
+The electronic version is easier to use, but the print version has a nice foldout map in the back.
 Personally I really like the map!

 Here’s what you get with DK’s Top 10 Beijing city guide: